Past audits

 See the 2019 Audit findings in the Audit reports and priority areas for improvement on this page.

-Visual displays of 2019 Audit data by audit question, clinical speciality, and geographically by Parkinson's Excellence Network regions can be viewed in the UK Parkinson's Audit data dashboards.
+Visual displays of 2019 Audit data by audit question, clinical speciality, and geographically by Parkinson's UK Excellence Network regions can be viewed in the UK Parkinson's Audit data dashboards.

 The latest Audit